 Labradors are generally prone to digestive problems as they are voracious eaters.
 Some labs eat excessively, some eat quickly and some eat unnecessary things.
-These kinds of eating behaviour can cause labrador digestive problems that can be fatal to your dog sometimes.
+These kinds of eating behavior can cause labrador digestive problems that can be fatal to your dog sometimes.

 As dogs can’t speak, it is sometimes difficult to identify the health condition of the dog.
 Hence the best way to assess its health is to observe its pooping and eating habits.
 In simple words observe its digestive habits.